 How Our Internet Habits Have Changed During the Lockdown Era?

-A direct impact of such changing internet habits is the rise in the number of subscribers of unlimited rural internet plans.
+A direct impact of such changing internet habits is the rise in the number of subscribers of unlimited internet plans.
 With more data available, a rise in the use of streaming services was also reported, along with other entertainment sources.
-Here is a brief discussion on how lockdowns changed the way we internet.
+Here is a brief discussion on how lockdowns changed the way we use the Internet.

 Impact of lockdowns on the internet habits